PRIYANGA-SELVAPERUMAL/Cryptocurrency_Price_Forecasting/README.md

 # 📈 Cryptocurrency Price Forecasting using Machine Learning

-An end-to-end machine learning project that predicts future prices of leading cryptocurrencies—Bitcoin (BTC), Ethereum (ETH), Wrapped Bitcoin (WBTC), and Monero (XMR)—using historical price data.
+A comprehensive machine learning workflow that predicts future prices of leading cryptocurrencies—Bitcoin (BTC), Ethereum (ETH), Wrapped Bitcoin (WBTC), and Monero (XMR)—using historical price data.
 The project encompasses data preprocessing, model training, evaluation, and visualization to assist investors and analysts in making informed decisions.

 ---